 A clinical trial involving 261 patients taking 400 mg alpha-GPC three times daily concluded that supplementation improved all symptoms of Alzheimer’s disease.
 Another trial found that it may even boost the effects of a standardized Alzheimer’s treatment, a prescription drug called Donepezil.

 Another study suggests that 200 mg of alpha-GPC supplementation may increase jump power by an average of 8.5%.
-A study involving seven male participants using 600 mg of alpha-GPC as a pre-workout supplement found that it significantly increased production of the growth hormone for a short term period of time.
+A study involving seven male participants using 600 mg of alpha-GPC as a pre-workout supplement found that it significantly increased the production of the growth hormone for a short-term period of time.
 The participants also experienced a 14% uptick in bench press force.

-One other trial confirmed that alpha-GPC may boost growth hormone (GH) production and could even increase fat burning.
+One other trial confirmed that alpha-GPC might boost growth hormone (GH) production and could even increase fat burning.
 The effects on growth hormone production were found to be only temporary.

-Reviews from 1994 and 2001 suggest that alpha-GPC can help recover brain function prior to a stroke, and can improve cognitive function by up to 70%.
+Review from 1994 and 2001 suggests that alpha-GPC can help recover brain function before a stroke, and can improve cognitive function by up to 70%.
 These studies were limited, so more evidence is needed to fully understand how alpha-GPC may be used for stroke recovery.

 One study evaluated the use of alpha-GPC in 51 patients with Ocular ischemic syndrome, a condition where plaque clogs vessels in the eye that results in vision loss and discomfort.
-The study found that alpha-GPC supplementation helped heal the retina, improve circulation to the eyes, and improved vision.
-This study consisted of a small sample size, so more evidence is needed to draw firm conclusions.
+The study found that alpha-GPC supplementation helped heal the retina, improve eye circulation, and improve vision.
+This study consisted of small sample size, so more evidence is needed to draw firm conclusions.

 Radiotherapy, a type of radiation therapy used to treat cancer, has damaging side effects because it can destroy healthy tissues in the body while destroying cancerous tissues.
-Limited animal trials (2012, 2014) found that alpha-GPC may help to reduce tissue damage to the brain and prevent cognitive damage caused by radiotherapy.
+Limited animal trials (2012, 2014) found that alpha-GPC may help reduce brain tissue damage and prevent cognitive impairment caused by radiotherapy.
 These trials did not involve any human evidence, so more information is needed to draw a complete conclusion.

 It’s important to note that supplements are not regulated in the same way as medications are in the U.S., so you’ll need to consider a few things about the Alpha-GPC supplement you choose before beginning your dosing regimen.
 Here are some of the most important things to pay attention to:

-The quality of your wellness supplements is incredibly important, especially since supplements are not regulated the same way as prescription medications.
-Ensure that the Alpha-GPC supplement you buy comes from a trustworthy manufacturer, specifically that uses a third-party testing process to ensure quality.
-You may also look for a company that is experienced with wellness supplements and uses a cGMP compliant manufacturing facility.
+The quality of your wellness supplements is essential, primarily since supplements are not regulated like prescription medications.
+Ensure that the Alpha-GPC supplement you buy comes from a trustworthy manufacturer that uses a third-party testing process to ensure quality.
+You may also look for a company experienced with wellness supplements and operating a cGMP compliant manufacturing facility.

 Because most people take alpha-GPC for the nootropic effects, it’s most often taken in the morning.
 You can take it as a supplement or mixed into a beverage alongside your breakfast.
-The key to experiencing the most out of your alpha-GPC supplement is maintaining a regular dosing routine.
+Maintaining a regular dosing routine is the key to experiencing the most out of your alpha-GPC supplement.
 You’ll want to take your dose daily around the same time each day to maximize the benefits.

-In studies from 2003 and 2014, 400 mg of alpha-GPC was used 3 times daily to potentially help manage dementia and related conditions.
+In studies from 2003 and 2014, 400 mg of alpha-GPC was used three times daily to help manage dementia and related conditions potentially.
 The subjects took this dosage daily for 6-12 months.

 In a study concerned with athletic performance, subjects took single daily doses of 250 mg for one week.
 In other trials, athletes took 600 mg daily for up to one week.